rdegges/rdegges-blog/articles/2010/non-profit-idea-neverending-charity.md

 automated to such an enormous extent.
 Given enough donations and popularity, it could very well generate thousands of dollars a month to give to good causes.

-But, let's make things even more interesting.
+But, let’s make things even more interesting.

 What if instead of giving money to a single cause every month, Neverending Charity allowed donators to vote on which organization should receive all